ChrisWilding/terraform-aws/README.md

 # Terraform AWS

-This repository contains [Terraform](https://www.terraform.io) Infrastructure as Code that I use to maintain shared or re-usable compents in my personal AWS.
+This repository contains [Terraform](https://www.terraform.io) Infrastructure as Code that I use to maintain shared or re-usable compents in my personal AWS account.

 ## Prerequisites